Writing Placement Test

 We strongly recommend that you take a few steps to get ready before taking your Writing placement essay test.
 Students who review first typically do much better than those who do not.
 You can prepare by:

 Writing placement test results will be available within 7 business days.
 Please plan accordingly to have the Writing placement test results completed prior to registration.
-All placement test results can be viewed on the accessECC portal.
+You can view all placement test results on the accessECC portal.

 If your writing placement test score is: